 [00:38:50] Kevin: All right.
 And so, just a couple of housekeeping items.
-If you haven't signed up yet, feel free to go to https://www.collimator.ai/ and sign up.
+If you haven't signed up yet, sign up here.
 We do have a free tier, that you can use and run up to 500 simulations a month.
 And so, feel free to go and try it for yourself and see what we have to offer.
-If you would like to talk more specifically about your use case, or you'd like to understand a little bit more about the quadcopter that Brian, showed or virtually anything else, you know, you can feel free to go to https://www.collimator.ai/demo-schedule.
+If you would like to talk more specifically about your use case, or you'd like to understand a little bit more about the quadcopter that Brian, showed or virtually anything else, you know, you can schedule a meeting with us here.

 We would love to talk to you.
 We'd love to hear your feedback, your comments, and effectively give you a guided tour of what we have to offer.
 With that I'll pause for about 15, 20 seconds and see if anyone has a question.
 At this point you can feel free to go off mute, and ask a question or you could ask it directly in the chat.

 All right.
 I feel like Brian did such a good job.
 There's no more questions.
 Actually, Albert has a question.
 All right.
 Perfect.
 Sure.